Skydiver Dies As Parachute Gets Tangled On The Way Down At Lodi Parachute Center

 LODI (CBS13) – A parachutist at the Skydive Lodi Parachute Center in Acampo died Saturday after her parachute got tangled on the way down, the San Joaquin County Sheriff’s Office announced on Sunday.

 Authorities said calls came in at around 2:30 p.m. regarding the woman coming down with the parachute tangled.
-She has not been identified but was described as being very experienced.READ MORE: Sacramento Sees Record-High As With First 90-Degree Day Of Season
+She has not been identified but was described as being very experienced.READ MORE: Family Returning From Fishing Trip Steps In To Help Teen Involved In Deadly Solano County Crash

-The sheriff’s office said the Federal Aviation Administration is also investigating the incident.MORE NEWS: Vandals Leave Pig's Head, Smear Blood On Former Santa Rosa Home Of Derek Chauvin Defense Witness
+The sheriff’s office said the Federal Aviation Administration is also investigating the incident.MORE NEWS: Sacramento Businesses Prepare As Fans Soon Allowed To Attend Kings Games

 In a statement, the FAA said, “Federal Aviation Administration investigations of skydiving events are limited to inspecting the packing of the parachute, reserve parachute, and rules of flight for the pilot and aircraft.
 The FAA does not investigate to determine the cause of the event.”